 - Online Standards Committee

-- Faculty Advisory Committee
+- Faculty Advocacy Committee

-- General Education Committee
+- General Education Council

 Committee structure varies by committee, with either divisional representation or elected representatives; in most cases, a faculty member chairs the committee and the administrators assigned to the committee participate ex-officio.
 The organization, identification of chair, and voting rights for each committee are outlined in the Faculty Association Constitution (V201).